Edward Clark (conductor): Dolly Eckersley's German sojourn

 The Eckersleys took their holidays in Germany a number of times, and attended the Nuremberg rallies in 1937 and 1938.
 In July 1939 Dorothy took her and Edward Clark's 16-year-old son James to a Nuremberg rally, and also attended the Salzburg Festival.
 She had a chance encounter with William Joyce in August and got him a job as a radio announcer and scriptwriter.
 When Britain declared war in September, she felt no need to return to her own country but decided to stay.
 James was enrolled in a German school, and gained "a very favourable impression of Germany under Nazi rule".
 In December 1939 she commenced work for the radio station Reichs-Rundfunk-Gesellschaft (RRG), a propaganda machine for Joseph Goebbels.
 She was initially employed as an English-language announcer and later on office duties.
 James, although only aged 16, was taken out of school to also be a newsreader there.
 He changed his name to Richard, to sound less Jewish and more Wagnerian.
 He worked there on and off until July 1942; she continued until January 1943.
 For obscure reasons they were arrested by the Gestapo in December 1944 and incarcerated till the end of the war.
 They were liberated by the British, but promptly re-arrested.
 They were both tried in London in October 1945 for assisting the enemy by broadcasting.
 Dorothy was found guilty and sentenced to one year in prison.
 James, still only 22, pleaded he had been hypnotised as an impressionable youth by the trappings and tricks of Nazi propaganda; this was accepted, and he was bound over for two years.

 Dorothy Eckersley died in 1971.
 James Clark became an editor and translator and died in 2012.

 Elisabeth Lutyens

 In 1938 Edward Clark met the composer Elisabeth Lutyens, who was married to the baritone Ian Glennie.
 She and Clark quickly became lovers, and later that year she left Glennie for Clark, taking her and Glennie's three children (a son and twin daughters) with her.
 In 1941 Clark gave her a fourth child (a son, Conrad) before marrying her on 9 May 1942.

-Their son Conrad Clark became a sculptor, designer and painter; he moved to Australia and now lives in Melbourne.
+Their son Conrad Clark (born 1941) became a sculptor, designer and painter; he moved to Australia and now lives in Melbourne.